Indian shares mark best day in a month on earnings cheer

 “We expect markets to look beyond the short term on cases peaking, vaccine approvals/expansion,” BofA research analyst Amish Shah said in a note.

-Shadow bank Bajaj Finance (BJFN.NS) closed 8.6% higher following a jump in its March-quarter profit.
+Shadow bank Bajaj Finance closed 8.6% higher following a jump in its March-quarter profit.
 The company was the top percentage gainer on the Nifty 50.
-Bajaj Finserv (BJFS.NS) jumped 3.9% after its results.
+Bajaj Finserv jumped 3.9% after its results.

-TVS Motor Co shares (TVSM.NS) added 14% after the company's March-quarter profit nearly tripled and beat estimates.
-The Nifty Auto index (.NIFTYAUTO) was up 1.7%.
+TVS Motor Co shares added 14% after the company’s March-quarter profit nearly tripled and beat estimates.
+The Nifty Auto index was up 1.7%.

 Our Standards: The Thomson Reuters Trust Principles.